wolfgangasdf/iqp-book/development.md

 ### build and develop

-The book sourcecode is in this folder, go into it.
+Go into the book sourcecode folder.

 This will use  `_config.yml` and  `_toc.yml` to generate conf.py: